6.17.2014

 Makes sense.

 Once we finally launch everything, Crimson just takes off, man.
 We had a really great first year.
-I was recovering from knee surgery and making money.
-Arthouse Distribution is set up.
-Things were good.
+Arthouse Distribution is set up and I’m recovering from my knee surgery.
+Things were going well.

 Just like that?

-But this is where it gets good.
-I made sure to talk to the team first.
-I explained to them everything that had gone done and they had my back.
+Yeah, but this is where it gets good, because I made sure to talk to the team first.
+I explained everything to them that had gone done and they had my back.
 Fuck that guy.
 We are the reason why Crimson was successful, not him.
-So we start orchestrating a plan: if they receive a specific text from me, that was the signal.
-It was about to go down.
+So, we start orchestrating a plan that if they receive a specific text from me, that was the signal.
+Something was about to go down.

-I call this partner and tell him that I was now willing to settle for only the money we initially invested in.
+I call my former partner and tell him that I’m now willing to settle for only the money we invested in.
 That was it.
-He could keep the rest: Crimson, the distribution, everything.
-I’m washing my hands of it.
-I even give him this whole spiel about how I was giving up on skating professionally and that I had an art job lined up.
-Write up the contracts.
+He can keep the rest.
+Crimson, the distribution, everything.
+Write up the contracts, I’m done.
+I’m gonna retire from skating professionally.
+I’m out.
 Good fucking riddance.
+You can have it.

 “Are these the contracts?”